matt-harvey/swx/README.rst

 only activity *since* a certain time, only activity *until* a certain time, or only activity *between* two times.
 The activity name (if any) is entered after the timestamp(s).
 By default, you must enter timestamps in ISO format (YYYY-MM-DDTHH:MM).
-(You can customize this format in the configuration file - see Configuration_ below.)
+(You can customize this format in the configuration file―see Configuration_ below.)

 By default, only a summary of activities is printed.
 This comprises an alphabetically ordered list of activities with the total amount of time spent